tamaskenez/somenewlanguage/doc/design-ideas.md

   http://breuleux.net/blog/

 Pipeline-style programming should be supported (`v = myarray | square | filter | sum`, not necessarily this syntax).

+Probably we should use `(`, `)` only for grouping, no special meaning like tuples.
+Then we can allow both functional/shell-like function calls:

+    f a b c

+and parenthesized ones:

+    f(a, b, c)

+without ambiguity about passing a tuple `(a, b, c)` or 3 arguments.

+For tuples, lists, sets, maps, we need something else.
+This is what we can choose from: `{}` and `[]`.
+Also, space separated lists should be supported.
+Maybe a prefix char before the opening symbol? `a = L[2 4 2]`

 ## Container names